 Twelve-step programs may not be right for all individuals seeking support.
 Twelve-step programs place a strong emphasis on spirituality, which may alienate some members.
 Similarly, a common reason individuals stop attending 12-step meetings is a lack of fit, or feeling that 12-step programs are not relevant to them personally.
 Twelve-step programs are just one form of social support following SUD treatment – just as each individual’s recovery is unique, so too is the support they will most appreciate following treatment.
 When selecting a support group, individuals should consider different options.

 Twelve-step programs represent a valuable support resource for many in recovery.
-However, it is critical to distinguish between evidence-based behavioral and medical interventions, and supportive services (which can include 12-step programs).
+However, it is critical to distinguish between science-based behavioral and medical interventions, and supportive services (which can include 12-step programs).
 Treatment providers can encourage 12-step involvement during treatment as one potential mechanism for recovery support, recognizing such groups may not be right for all individuals.
-There are several forms of evidence-based treatment available to those struggling with addiction, and it is important that any individual with a substance use disorder receive an assessment by a medical professional and an individualized biopsychosocial treatment plan to determine how best to manage their condition.
+There are several forms of science-based treatment available to those struggling with addiction, and it is important that any individual with a substance use disorder receive an assessment by a medical professional and an individualized biopsychosocial treatment plan to determine how best to manage their condition.

 Twelve-step programs represent one of many support resources for people in recovery, but should be used in conjunction with medical treatment for the best outcomes in order to increase the likelihood of individuals recovering to live healthy lives.